nuhame/mlpug/README.md

     torch.nn.Linear(128, 10))
 ```

-Mlpug needs a way to evaluate the loss of the model.
+MLpug needs a way to evaluate the loss of the model.
 One way to do that is to define a `TrainModel` that
 outputs the loss
 ```python
 class TrainModel(torch.nn.Module):